Glossary

 deploy alias

-Created with the zkApp CLI, a deploy alias in your project config.json
+Created with the zkApp CLI, a deploy alias in your project config.json file contains the details to manage deployments.

 Devnet